-Biking trails can be found all around town for families and those who are not die hards.
-There are many shops in all Summit County towns who rent bikes.
+Biking trails can be found all around town for families and those who are not diehards.
+There are many shops in all Summit County towns that rent bikes.
 Dirt trails and paved paths can be found throughout the county.
-There is a well maintained path from Breckenridge to Frisco around Lake Dillon to Dillon and then Keystone.
+There is a well-maintained path from Breckenridge to Frisco around Lake Dillon to Dillon and then Keystone.
 There is also a path from Vail adjacent to I-70 all the way into Frisco.
 Many locals get their morning road bike exercise on this paved path.
 There are companies in town who will drive folks to the top of Vail pass and drop them off with a bike; Then you can leisurely ride/glide down to Frisco.
 You can find a shop that can arrange this for you it seems on almost every corner.

 Boat (Motor/Sailing) Rentals

 Bowling can be found in Dillon at the county’s only alley, Lakeside Bowl.
 It is a traditional 18 lanes bowling alley that offers the standard ‘bowling alley stuff’.
-Great for a rainy day activity.
-There is also a bar/lounge located in the alley with flat screen tvs – smoke free (all of Colorado is).
+Bowling is great for a rainy day activity.
+There is also a bar/lounge located in the alley with flat screen TVs – smoke free (all of Colorado is).
 (970) 468-6257

 Cross Country - Nordic Skiing

 Cross Country Skiing can be done anywhere in the county; however there are three official Nordic centers.
 One is located just south of Frisco at the Frisco and Breckenridge Nordic Center and the Keystone Nordic Center.
 Skis can be rented there and lessons are available.
 The easy hiking trails are great for fun cross-country excursions on your own.
 Skis can be rented basically anywhere that rents skis/boards.